influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

   ## https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_INPUT.md
   data_format = "json"

-  ## List of tag names to extract from top-level of JSON server response
+  ## List of tag names to extract from JSON server response
   tag_keys = [
     "my_tag_1",
     "my_tag_2"
   ]

+  ## List of field names to extract from JSON and add as string fields
+  # string_fields = []

+  ## gjson query path to specify a specific chunk of JSON to be parsed with the above configuration
+  ## if not specified, the whole file will be parsed
+  # json_query = ""
 ```

 with this JSON output from a command: